rahulrakesh10/WebWall/INSTALL.md

 ### Chrome/Edge
 1. Go to `chrome://extensions/`
-2. Find "Focus Blocks"
+2. Find "WebWall"
 3. Click "Remove"
 4. Confirm the removal

 ### Firefox
 1. Go to `about:addons`
-2. Find "Focus Blocks"
+2. Find "WebWall"
 3. Click "Remove"
 4. Confirm the removal